kb-dk/solr-and-snippets/corpus_analysis/README.md

 25% of the sonnets, or less.

 As example we have death, dead and lethal etc in a number of sonnets.
-Number of sonnets containing the word in the left columnt.
+In the left column the number of sonnets containing the word.

 ```
       1 dødehavet